Thierry Henry: Belgium (assistant)

 In August 2016, Henry became second assistant coach of the Belgium national team, working alongside head coach Roberto Martínez and fellow assistant Graeme Jones.
 In an interview with NBC Sports, Belgium striker Romelu Lukaku praised Henry for his work with him, stating, "Henry is the best thing that has happened to me because since I came to England aged 18 I have had the best mentors.
 Thierry for me is the best.
-Every day whether it is positive and negative I take it in my stride because I know what is expected from the top level.”
+Every day whether it is positive and negative I take it in my stride because I know what is expected from the top level."
 At the 2018 FIFA World Cup, Belgium reached the semi-final, but lost to Henry's home nation France 1–0.
 Henry picked up a Bronze medal after Belgium defeated England 2–0 in the third-place play-off to secure their best ever World Cup finish.

 Henry was reportedly offered the position of head coach by Bordeaux in August 2018.
-However, the offer was not accepted by Henry after disagreements with the club's owners.
+However, he declined the offer after disagreements with the club's owners.
 Days after turning down the Bordeaux job, and following Jones's departure from the Belgium national team, Henry, who had been the forwards coach, was promoted to Belgium assistant coach.
 However, his tenure in the role was short-lived, after he accepted the role as head coach at former club Monaco in October.